Connecting With Disability Resources

 Include any other concerns or questions you might have.
 We understand that the online learning environment may create new barriers to access.
 Make sure to mention these concerns so we can explore reasonable accommodations.

-Use the student portal to get contact info for your Disability Specialist and review your currently approved accommodations.
-If you need to access a copy of your Letter of Accommodation, you can search your email, contact Disability Resources staff, or download a copy online through your student portal.
+Use the Student Portal to get contact info for your Disability Specialist and review your currently approved accommodations.
+If you need to access a copy of your Letter of Accommodation, you can search your email, contact Disability Resources staff, or download a copy online through your Student Portal.

-What to Expect in Disability Resources This Spring
+What to Expect in Disability Resources

 Disability Resources is excited to have students back on campus!
 Whether your courses are in-person, blended, remote, or online, accommodations will continue to be available and we’re looking forward to working with you to ensure you have access to your classes.